alumina-lang/alumina/docs/lang_guide.md

 }
 ```

-Loop can be broken out of using a `break` expression
+Loop can be broken out of using a `break` expression.
+Break expressions can optionally take a value which will be used as the value of the whole loop expression.

 ```rust
 use std::random::thread_rng;